petaflot/bytes_as_braille/README.md

 # Input

-There is also an input method that will automatically convert integers to bytes if that is possible.
+There is also an input method that will automatically convert integers to bytes if that is possible ; it exists in two variants (standard and async).

 # Misc